noddos/noddos/README.md

     sudo cp noddos.conf-sample /etc/noddos/noddos.conf
     sudo cp files/noddosconfig.pem /etc/noddos

-Edit /etc/noddos.conf, for one to whitelist the IP addresses of the interfaces of your router
+Edit /etc/noddos.conf, to at least set the LanInterfaces and WanInterfaces and to  whitelist the IP addresses of the interfaces of your router

     sudo chown -R root:root /etc/noddos